 The Montpellier Métropole territory is subject to various water risks, notably flooding, urban runoff, and marine submersion.
 Cross-checking data from a variety of sources, the “City on Alert” program integrates weather forecasts, predictive “risk mapping” of expected impact, and flood tracking, along with data transmission, storage, and processing in real-time.
 This innovative tool will be developed by the Egis- Eau/Synapse consortium.

 The Health / Independent Living Cluster in Lattes, on Montpellier’s south side, will be a reference for the silver economy.

 Two of the seven laureates selected in 2017 as part of the French government’s call-for-projects, “Industry Demonstrators for the Sustainable City”.

 Located in the city of Castelnau le Lez, on Montpellier’s north side, the new Eurêka district is laying out a new city space that is both intergenerational and united, where aging well will be a reality.
 Starting in 2018, Eurêka will be equipped with innovative solutions for managing mobility and assistance, notably through dedicated services for seniors.

 A consortium comprising both large companies and startups is uniting efforts in a multi-partner approach.
 Following a competitive dialog procedure, the company Ineo Digital (a subsidiary of ENGIE) was chosen to implement a connected service platform called “MyEurêka.”

-The Big Data Challenge connects companies with
+The Big Data Challenge connects companies with the Smart City

 The new Booster Nova Digital Challenge was launched in 2017, led by Aerospace Valley in partnership with the Montpellier and Toulouse metropolises.
 The Challenge is dedicated to products and services involving both the space sector and the Smart City.
 It is funded by France’s Investments for the Future Program.